Possibilistic inferential models: a review: IMs in more general contexts

 The problem, again, is that the supremum over $\prob$ in the definition of $\pi_{z^n}^\dagger$ is computationally infeasible.
 Fortunately, the structure of the problem allows for a not-so-naive implementation of the IM construction, one that sidesteps the above computational difficulty but without sacrificing on finite-sample strong validity in \eqref{eq:pred.valid}.

 As suggested at the end of Section~\ref{SS:key}, a certain conditioning operation can facilitate the elimination of nuisance parameters.
 The key insight is that, under the ``hypothesis'' that $Z_{n+1} = z_{n+1}$, the {\em set of values} $\{z_1,\ldots,z_n,z_{n+1}\}$---or, equivalently, the empirical distribution---is a sufficient statistic.
-Therefore, conditioning on the sufficient statistic will eliminate dependence on the unknown $\prob$, thereby simplifying computations.
-That is, the new predictive possibilistic IM contour is given by
+By conditioning on the sufficient statistic, as in ``Trick~1'' from Section~\ref{S:marginal}, the dependence on the unknown $\prob$ is eliminated, thereby simplifying computations.
+The new predictive possibilistic IM contour is given by

 where the sum is over all $(n+1)!$ many permutations, $\sigma$, of the integers $1,\ldots,n,n+1$.
 Finally, since $\rho$ is symmetric in its first argument, the right-hand side above simplifies:

 where $z_{-i}^{n+1} = \{z^{n+1}\} \setminus \{z_i\}$.
 The reader will surely recognize the right-hand side above as the so-called ``transducer'' or ``p-value'' output produced by the inductive conformal prediction algorithm.
 In particular, a result establishing what is equivalent to the prediction validity property in \eqref{eq:pred.valid} can be found in Corollary~2.9 of \citet{vovk.shafer.book1}.
 The derivation above, which makes use of conditioning on and sufficiency of the empirical distribution more closely resembles that in \citet{faulkenberry1973} and, more recently, \citet{hoff2023}.
 That one can arrive at the very powerful conformal prediction methodology through an IM-driven line of reasoning is quite remarkable.